jtgis/oracleAlwaysFreeWebODM/README.md

 sudo netfilter-persistent save
 ```

 Now you should be able to navigate to publicIP:8000 in any web browser and access your WebODM web app.
-If not it is likely the egress rules in oracle or you messed soemthing in the vm up bad.
+If not it is likely the egress rules in oracle or you messed something in the vm up bad.
 Either way it is a quick process and can be started from the beginning easily.
 The more times you do it the better you get at it :).

 Links:
 https://stackoverflow.com/questions/62326988/cant-access-oracle-cloud-always-free-compute-http-port